Dr Chenzi Xu

 I worked as an intern at a tech start-up Mo Intelligence Ltd, during which I developed skills in building Android phone apps and some experience in speech technology including speech-to-text and speaker identification.

 I enjoy films and gain energy from travels.
 Painting and cooking without a recipe are relaxing for me.
-Hiking, Bachata dance, and yoga are my nourishing activities.
-I am learning piano by myself and exploring how to take better photographs using my camera.
-As a child I aspired to be a writer, but unfortunately my blog is still quite empty without any updates for years.
+Hiking, dancing, and yoga are my nourishing activities.
+I am learning piano and guitar by myself and exploring how to take better photographs using my camera.
+As a child I aspired to be a fiction writer, but unfortunately I am at the moment too engaged (occupied) with academic research.

 Experience